rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Microsoft_Teams/help.md

 # Description

 Disabling a compromised account can limit the scope of an attack and buy valuable time to investigate and contain the threat.
-This workflow disables an Azure account straight from Microsoft Teams.
+This workflow disables or enables an Azure AD account straight from Microsoft Teams.

 Sample Trigger Commands:

 `!disable-user-azure user@example.com`

+`!enable-user-azure user@example.com`

 # Key Features